-- 2. The world cannot be, as the pantheists say, an outpouring of God, or a phase of God's being and substance.
+2. The world cannot be, as the pantheists say, an outpouring of God, or a phase of God's being and substance.
 First of all, such an outpouring or phase would be a kind of evolution or development of the Divine Substance, and this would involve potentiality in God who is Pure Actuality; it would involve change in the Immutable Being; it would involve development or improvement in the All Perfect.
 These are manifest contradictions and are wholly impossible.
 Further, to identify God in any manner with the world is to impose upon God the properties and inseparable characteristics of the world.
 It is to make God finite, compounded, contingent, whereas, as we have already proved, God is infinite, simple, necessary.
-Reason forces us to reject the pantheistic theory of the first origin of the world. - 3.
-If the world is neither unproduced, nor somehow identified with the Divine Substance, it is a world that has had its origin as something other than God.
+Reason forces us to reject the pantheistic theory of the first origin of the world.

+5. If the world is neither unproduced, nor somehow identified with the Divine Substance, it is a world that has had its origin as something other than God.
 Now, there is no conceivable first origin of things other than God except an origin by way of creation.
-Therefore, the world has had its first origin in creation; the world was created; creation is an actual fact.

-In this Article we have discussed the Divine Power, and have seen that God is necessarily almighty or omnipotent, and can do all things which involve no intrinsic contradiction (and hence are nothings or not-things).
+Therefore, the world has had its first origin in creation; the world was created; creation is an actual fact, omnipotent, and can do all things which involve no intrinsic contradiction (and hence are nothings or net-things').
 We have distinguished the power of God as absolute and ordinated, according as it is considered in itself or in conjunction with the goodness, justice, wisdom, and other perfections of God.
 We have defined creation as the active producing of a thing in its entirety out of nothing.
 We have justified this definition and have rejected faulty ones, such as those proposed by Cousin and Ferri.
 We have seen that creation is something wholly possible, since it is thinkable in itself, it does not conflict with the Divine Perfections, and it involves no conflict on the part of things to be produced by it.
 Further, we have found that creation is inevitably a direct exercise of infinite power, and is therefore an activity so proper to God alone that creatures cannot serve, even instrumentally, in its exercise.
 We have seen that creation is not only possible but that the first origin of things other than God must lie in God's creative action, and that, in consequence; creation is a fact.